Fuocartex/music2scene/README.md

 These are NOT required to run the main system.
 But it required GPU and CUDA.

-These were RUN in windows system with CUDA.
+These were RUN on windows system with CUDA.

-To RUN copy this files in the main folder src and download the extra file at these link
+To RUN copy this files in the main folder src and download the extra files at these link
 ```bash
 https://drive.google.com/drive/folders/1_lrUd72yEYG0hUUVuy5NnJK50nRghAti?usp=sharing.